 Based on Evan Hunter’s best-selling novel, published in 1954, the film is a toxic look at juvenile delinquency in the 1950’s.
 Despite the nostalgic take many have of the Eisenhower days filled with simple good times, there was a darker side to the American Dream.
 One of the concerns was the rebelliousness of teenage youth.
 Films like Rebel Without a Cause (1955), The Wild One (1954) along with Blackboard Jungle exposed a new and ugly slice of American life.
 Then there was the music, where lily white teens were beginning to listen rock and roll music sung by wild black artists like Chuck Berry and Little Richard.
 If the musicians were white, they sounded black and were just as wild with the likes of Elvis, Eddie Cochran and Jerry Lee Lewis.
 In 1957, Frank Sinatra said about rock and roll and movies, “the unrelenting insistence of recording and motion picture companies upon purveying the most brutal, ugly, degenerate, vicious form of expression it has been my displeasure to hear—naturally I refer to the bulk of rock ‘n’ roll.”
 In the same article he went on, “It smells phony and false.
 It is sung, played and written for the most part by cretinous goons and by means of its almost imbecilic reiterations and sly, lewd—in plain fact dirty—lyrics…”

-The generation gap began to bubble back then only to explode in the 1960’s.
+The generation gap began to slowly bubble back then, only to explode in the 1960’s.

 Along with the previously mentioned cast members, the film included Louis Calhern, John Hoyt, Raphael Santos, future director Paul Mazursky, Horace McMahon and Jameel Farah, aka Jamie Farr of M.A.S.H.
 TV fame.